ORNL/flowcept/README.md

 3. Optionally, define custom settings (e.g., routes and ports) accordingly in a settings.yaml file.
 There is a sample file [here](resources/sample_settings.yaml), which can be used as basis.
 Then, set an environment var `FLOWCEPT_SETTINGS_PATH` with the absolute path to the yaml file.
 If you do not follow this step, the default values defined [here](resources/sample_settings.yaml) will be used.

 4. See the [Jupyter Notebooks](notebooks) and [Examples directory](examples) for utilization examples.

+## Installing and Running with Docker

+To use containers instead of installing FlowCept's dependencies on your host system, we provide a [Dockerfile](deployment/Dockerfile) alongside a [docker-compose.yml](deployment/compose.yml) for dependent services (e.g., Redis, MongoDB).

+#### Notes:
+- As seen in the steps below, there are [Makefile](Makefile) commands to build and run the image.
+Please use them instead of running the Docker commands to build and run the image.
+- The Dockerfile builds from a local `miniconda` image, which will be built first using the [build-image.sh](deployment/build-image.sh) script.
+- All dependencies for all adapters are installed, increasing build time.
+Edit the Dockerfile to customize dependencies based on our [pyproject.toml](pyproject.toml) to reduce build time if needed.

+#### Steps:

+1. Build the Docker image:
+    ```bash
+    make build
+    ```

+2. Start dependent services:
+    ```bash
+    make services
+    ```

+3. Run the image interactively:
+    ```bash
+    make run
+    ```

+4. Optionally, run Unit tests in the container:
+    ```bash
+    make tests-in-container
+    ```

 ### Simple Example with Decorators Instrumentation